What is PR and how does it work for small businesses?

 Working with me

-If your business is in property, healthcare or tech, and you are looking for trade, local and digital PR, we might just be a good fit.
-Get a quick insight of my PR offering in Services, then get in touch and we can discuss your requirements.
+If your business is in property, healthcare or tech, and you are looking for trade and local PR, we might just be a good fit.